Eli-the-Bearded/vt100-slowcat/README.md

 This is old-school International Obfuscated C Code Contest code style, and it eschews things like useful variable names, header includes, and whitespace.
 (So was signature.c-OLD, too.)
-As such compiling it requires some finess and produces a lot of warnings.
-Assuming it does compile for you, and it's not a default target for the `make`, you can view it
+As such compiling it requires some finesse and a tolerance for a lot of warnings.
+Assuming it does compile for you, and it's not a default target for the `make`, you can view it with:
-with:

 ```
 ./signature | ./slowcat -b 9600
 ```

-Getting signature.c to play was a major reason for fixing slowcat.c to use zero or more files instead of exactly one.
+Getting signature.c to play was a major reason for fixing slowcat.c to read from standard input, fixing it to use zero or more files now, instead of exactly one.

 You can compile and run signature.c, and modify it as needed to get it to compile, but do not distribute the binary and do not distribute the